Subramaniya Swamy Temple, Thiruparankundram: Architecture

-The Kambathadi Mandapam, Ardha Mandapam, and Mahamandapam, the three halls leading to the sanctum, are situated at varying elevations.
-The main shrine is an early rock-cut temple that has cells that house the sanctums of Murugan, Durga, Vinayaka, Shiva and Vishnu.
-All the statues are carved on the wall of the Parankundram rock.
-Shiva is worshipped as Parangirinathar with his wife Parvati as Aavudai Nayaki.
+The Kambathadi mandapam, Ardha mandapam, and Maha mandapam, are the three halls leading to the sanctum, and are situated at varying elevations.
+The main shrine is an early rock-cut temple that has various cells that house the sanctums of Murugan, Durga, Vinayaka, Shiva and Vishnu.
+All the statues are carved on the walls of the rock.
+Shiva is worshipped as Parangirinathar with his consort Parvati as Aavudai Nayaki.
 Panels depicting Shiva's dance of bliss are seen outside the sanctum.
+The rock cut image of Murgan in the inner sanctum is made from a single stone.

-A notable feature of this temple is that the Shiva and Vishnu face each other in the main shrine, considered a rare thing in ancient Hindu temples.
-Outside the temple there is a water tank, where the fishes are served with salt and rice flakes by the devotees.
-There is also a Vedic school on the banks of the temple pond.
-In front of the Dwajasthambam, the flag staff, there is a carved Nandi (bull), Mayil (peacock) and mouse, the vahanas (vehicles) of Shiva, Murugan and Vinayaka.
+A feature of this temple is that the Shiva and Vishnu face each other in the main shrine.
+Outside the temple, there is a temple tank, where the fishes are fed with salt and rice flakes by the devotees.
+There is a Vedic school on the banks of the temple pond.
+In front of the Dwajasthambam (flag staff), there are carved statues of Nandi (bull), peacock, and mouse, the vahanas (vehicles) of Shiva, Murugan and Vinayaka respectively.
 There is a flight of six steps called the "Shadashara Padigal", before Ardha Mandapam.
 The rock carvings of Mahisshasura Mardini (Durga), Karpaga Vinayagar (Ganesha), Andarabaranar and Uggirar are seen in the hall.
 There are five water bodies, namely, Saravana Poigai, Lakshmi Theertham, Saniyasi Kinaru (well), Kasi Sunai, and Sathiya Koopam.

-Literary mention

-The 7th-century Shaiva saint Sambandar visited Thirupparamkunram and praised the Shiva icon of the temple Uchinathar in ten verses in Tevaram, compiled as the First Tirumurai.
-As the temple is revered in Tevaram, it is classified as Paadal Petra Sthalam, one of the 276 temples that find mention in the Saiva canon.
-The temple is counted as the third in the series of the temples on bank of river Vaigai.

-Sambandar met the three Tamil chiefs, the Chera, the Chola and the Pandya in this temple and blessed them.
-Sundarar and Sambandar composed the Tevaram Pathigam here.
-Nakkirar composed many poems on the Murugan icon.
-Tiruppugazh, Kandapuranam and other works speak of the glory of this shrine.